Skip to main content

-CSV files allow you to import and export data to your Finqu account, such as products or customer information.
+Use CSV files to import and export data to your Finqu account, such as products or customer information.

 Updated over a week ago